The Rules of the (G)ame for Empirical-based Enterprise Evolution

 Enterprise Backlog

-- The Enterprise Backlog is the list of all Goals an Arena is not focused on or completed.
+- The Enterprise Backlog is the list of all strategic Goals an Arena is not focused on or had not yet completed.

-- Goals in the Enterprise Backlog are created, defined, and refined by all Owners and the Enterprise Owner.
+- Goals in the Enterprise Backlog be created, defined, and refined by all Owners and the Enterprise Owner.
+Others may also be involved.

 - The Enterprise Owner has the authority to order the Enterprise Backlog, or delegate this responsibility to all Owners collectively, but remains ultimately accountable.

-- Owners are obliged to pull Goals from with the highest order from the Enterprise Backlog
+- Owners are obliged to pull Goals with the highest order from the Enterprise Backlog

 Enterprise Product